MicrosoftDocs/power-pages-docs/power-pages-docs/admin/capacity-management.md

 #### Assignments pie chart

 The assignments pie chart always shows the current data for total available prepurchased capacity, the amount of assigned capacity and the amount of unassigned capacity.
 Any changes the administrator makes are reflected in this control.
 The pie chart represents the top environments in the tenant by assigned capacity, including all other environments and unassigned capacity as well.
 The legend below the pie shows the top five environment names.
-Administrator can use this view to confirm when the new capacity has become available after procurement, if there is capacity available to be assigned to an environment nearing its assigned capacity, and if any of the top environments have unused capacity that could be reassigned.
+Administrators can use this view to confirm when the new capacity is available after procurement, if there's capacity available to be assigned to an environment nearing its assigned capacity, and if any of the top environments have unused capacity that could be reassigned.

 #### Consumption history graph